cthunline/cthunline-doc/docs/documentation/introduction.md

 ## What games can I play?

-For now there are a few games implemented:
+These are the games implemented right now:

 🐙 Call of Cthulhu (7th edition)